 FRONT & REAR AUXILIARY CONTROLS -Never start unit with handle in aux. position!

-1) When pushed fully forward and "locked" into the Auxiliary - 1 position, it directs the oil flow to optional 3rd party attachments like mini-skid steer rated attachments.
-Contact our Technical Support
+1) When pushed fully forward and "locked" into the Auxiliary - 1 position, your PFCTM Indicator light (K) will illuminate and direct flow to optional 3rd party attachments.
+(This section is "capped off", at this time.)